-Numbness can cause tingling and a prickling feeling, as if someone is lightly touching your fingers with a needle.
-Sometimes, the sensation can feel slightly burning.
-In addition, finger numbness may affect your ability to pick things up.
-You may feel clumsy and as if you’ve lost strength in your hands.
+Finger numbness can cause tingling and a prickling feeling, as if someone were lightly touching your fingers with a needle.
+Sometimes the sensation can feel slightly burning.
+Finger numbness may affect your ability to pick things up.
+And you may feel clumsy, or like you’ve lost strength in your hands.

-Finger numbness can range from an annoying symptom that occurs occasionally to something that impairs your ability to perform daily tasks.
-Whatever the symptoms, non-invasive treatments are often available.
+Finger numbness can range from a symptom that occurs occasionally to something that impairs your ability to perform daily tasks.
+But whatever your symptoms, noninvasive treatments are often available.

 The nerves in your body are responsible for transmitting messages to and from your brain.
 If the nerves are compressed, damaged, or irritated, numbness can occur.
 Examples of conditions known to cause finger numbness include: